F-T-Nkosi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-10-no_more_js script deletes all .js files in the current directory and sub directories 11-directories script counts the number of directories and sub-directories in current d 12-newest_files script displays the 10 newest files in the current directory
+10-no_more_js script deletes all .js files in the current directory and sub directories 11-directories script counts the number of directories and sub-directories in current d 12-newest_files script displays the 10 newest files in the current directory 13-unique script takes a list of words and prints only the words sorted and axactly once